Will AI Take My Job? Evolving Perceptions of Automation and Labor Risk in Latin America: Results

 For \textbf{education}, individuals with lower attainment generally exhibit more negative coefficients, indicating a stronger association with fear of AI-driven job loss.
 Medium and high education levels show near-zero or slightly positive coefficients, consistent with a buffering effect of education.

-For \textbf{political ideology}, coefficients are mostly close to zero, though the \textit{Centre} category often shows slightly more positive values than Left or Right, suggesting that centrist respondents may express more concern about AI-driven job displacement than ideological extremes.
+For \textbf{political ideology}, coefficients are mostly close to zero, though the \textit{Centre} category consistently shows slightly more positive values than Left or Right, suggesting that centrist respondents tend to express less concern about AI-driven job displacement.
+That said, the direction of coefficients for Left and Right varies by year: while left-leaning individuals show greater concern in earlier waves (e.g., 2017 and 2018), this pattern is less clear or even reversed by 2023.

-For \textbf{city size}, respondents in large cities and capitals tend to show more positive coefficients, especially in 2023, indicating greater fear of job loss in urban areas.
+For \textbf{city size}, respondents in large cities and capitals tend to show more positive coefficients, especially in 2023, indicating less fear of job loss in urban areas.
 In contrast, those in mid-sized cities and small towns typically show coefficients closer to zero or negative, pointing to a modest but persistent urban–rural divide.

-Full-model estimates in the Appendix confirm these patterns, where education and ideology show some of the largest coefficients across years, underscoring their role as structural drivers of concern over AI-induced job loss.
+Full-model estimates (available in the extended version) confirm these patterns, with education and ideology showing some of the largest coefficients across years and supporting their role as structural drivers of concern over AI-induced job loss.